GAMS-dev/transfer-matlab/README.md

 ```
 The directory `<install_directory>` must start with `+` to create a valid Matlab
 package.
 Both parameters, `target_dir` and `system_dir`, are optional with
-defaults `'+GAMSTransfer'` and the GAMS system directory found in the PATH
+defaults `'.'` and the GAMS system directory found in the PATH environment
-environment variable, respectively.
+variable, respectively.

 ## Run Unit Tests